candelatesla/FitnessTracker/README.md

 - Email: yash.doshi@tamu.edu
 - LinkedIn: [https://www.linkedin.com/in/yashdoshi8/](https://www.linkedin.com/in/yashdoshi8/)

-## License
+## License / Copyright

-Personal project.
+© 2026 Yash Chetan Doshi.
+All rights reserved.

-Copyright (c) 2026 Yash Doshi.
-Built for personal use.
+You may not copy, modify, distribute, or use any part of this repository or its contents without prior written permission from the author.